erhu9365/Mini_GitHub/readme.txt

-MiniGit Project (Our implemtation of a mini version of a version control system)
+MiniGit Project (Our implemetation of a mini version of a version control system)
 By: Eric Huynh and Matthew Etter

 User Interface: